 Inhalants are a broad category of drugs with varying mechanisms of action, however most inhalants are central nervous system depressants similar to alcohol and benzodiazepines.
 One particularly inhalant, toluene (an ingredient in paint thinner), has been shown to increase dopamine in the brain.
 This mechanism is similar to how cocaine works.
 Nitrites, also known as “poppers” or “snappers,” work by dilating blood vessels to produce a lightheaded effect.

 Because all inhalants are gaseous, they displace oxygen in the lungs, leading to deadly oxygen deprivation.
+To protect yourself from the possible consequences of using inhalants, Chapman House is here to help with inhalant abuse treatment in Orange County, CA; we bring you the support you need.

 Poppers are a particularly popular class of inhalants called nitrites – drugs that dilate blood vessels to produce a fast-acting sensation of relaxation accompanied by dizziness and lightheadedness.
 They can be bought online, at bars, or gas stations.
 Some common nitrites contained in poppers include:3